JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 Unfortunately, method invalidation is pretty common.
 First, let's get some baseline statistics.
-Using the [MethodAnalysis] package (which is at a very early stage of development at the time of this writing), you can find out that a fresh Julia session (albeit one that has loaded the MethodAnalysis package and used it to perform some analysis) has almost 50,000 `MethodInstance`s tucked away in its cache.
+Using the [MethodAnalysis] package (which is at a very early stage of development at the time of this writing), you can find out that a fresh Julia session has almost 50,000 `MethodInstance`s tucked away in its cache.
 These are mostly for `Base` and the standard libraries.
+(There are some additional `MethodInstance`s that get created to load the MethodAnalysis package and do this analysis, but these are surely a very small fraction of the total.)

 Using some not-yet merged work in both Julia itself and [SnoopCompile], we can count the number of invalidations when we load various packages into a fresh Julia session: